cdpath/meta-vision-bridge/README.md

 for text conversation

 ```
-Hey meta, send a message to ABC, {What is one plus one?}
+Hey meta, send a message to myAI, {What is one plus one?}
-> send a message to ABC, ready to send?
+> send a message to myAI, ready to send?
 Send

 > One plus one equals two.